 You’ve already cut around the thigh so you should be able to pry each thigh away from the joint fairly easily and then use the knife to slice the thighs from the bird.
 If desired, cut each thigh into thick slices.
 Next, locate the joint between each wing and the breastbone and cut through the joints to remove the wings.

 4. Arrange the turkey on a platter or cutting board [Editor’s Note.
 That’s it.
-Your work here is done.
+Your work is done.
 All that remains is to graciously accept accolades from family and friends.
-That wasn’t so tricky, was it?]
+That wasn’t so difficult, was it?!]
+Originally published November 18, 2015.